jimccann-rh/nutanix-NC2/README.md

 For using docker look at the copy commands and make sure those same files are in the root of the docker directory.
 There is a seprate env.list file for docker vs the .env for non docker use.

-docker command './runit.sh clusternutanix.py' or './runit.sh bearnuatnixcluster.py resume_cluster nc2_bear_status'
+docker command './runit.sh clusternutanix.py' or './runit.sh ./bearnuatnixcluster.py --bear hibernate'

 Output should be in the output dir.